ahmadalakoum/ahmadalakoum/README.md

 # 💫 About Me:
-Hello, I am Ahmad Al Akoum , A passionate full stack developer
+Hello, I am Ahmad Al Akoum , A Software Engineer with a strong foundation in frontend and backend development.
+Proficient in PHP, JavaScript, React and Laravel.
+Skilled in problem-solving, research, and cross-functional collaboration.
+Passionate about leveraging technology to develop innovative software solutions.
+Seeking a challenging role to apply technical expertise and drive impactful advancements in software development.

 ## 🌐 Socials: